Coordinating users of shared facilities via data-driven predictive assistants and game theory

-Recall that in Section \ref{sec:linagg} we gave conditions that justify the linearity in Assumption \ref{asm:exposm} (note that the $X$ in Assumption \ref{asm:exposm} would rather correspond to a parameter of the distribution of $X$ than to $X$ itself in Sections \ref{sec:aset}, \ref{sec:linagg}, but we neglect this detail for simplicity of notation).
-Note that $Y^t$ in Assumption \ref{asm:exposm} can leave $[0,1]$ in the long run, so, in principle, the model is only appropriate for a limited time span.
-However, note that, due to convexity, Expodamp will always output $A \in [0,1]$ upon $Y \in [0, 1]$.
-Furthermore, for the following proposition, keep in mind that the fixed point (self-fulfilling prophecy) of the linear function $a \mapsto \beta a + \gamma \bth$ (ignoring the noise term) is $\gamma (1-\beta)^{-1} \bth$ (exists whenever $\beta \neq 1$).
-In particular, if $\beta = (1-\gamma)$, then the fixed point, i.e., ``optimum'' for $Y$, is $\bth$.
+Recall that in Section \ref{sec:linagg} we gave conditions, in the large-scale setting, that justify the linearity in Assumption \ref{asm:exposm} (note that the $X$ in Assumption \ref{asm:exposm} would correspond to a parameter of the distribution of $X$ rather than to $X$ itself in Section~\ref{sec:linagg}, but we neglect this detail for simplicity of notation).
+Also note that Assumption \ref{asm:exposm} is a linear approximation which facilitates the theoretical analysis but comes at the cost of a mismatch to the actual setting: $(Y^t)_{t \in \N}$ in Assumption \ref{asm:exposm} can leave $[0,1]$ in the long run, so the model should rather be seen as a local approximation.
+Note that, due to convexity, Expodamp will always output $A^t \in [0,1]$ upon $Y^{t-j} \in [0, 1], j \geq 1$ though.
+Keep in mind that the fixed point (self-fulfilling prophecy) of the linear function $a \mapsto \beta a + \gamma \bth$ (ignoring the noise term) is $\gamma (1-\beta)^{-1} \bth$ (exists whenever $\beta \neq 1$).
+In particular, if $\beta = (1-\gamma)$, then the fixed point (corresponding to the self-fulfilling prophecy/BNE) is $\bth$.
+We can give the following guarantees , for which we prove a generalization\footnote{It is formulated slightly cleaner, using the do-operator.} in Section \extref{sec:pr_stab}.